Pearson plc: Entertainment media businesses 1978–2002

-Pearson Education and corporate refocus 1998 to 2016
+Pearson Education and corporate refocus 1998–2016

 Scardino and new focus on education

-Marjorie Scardino, who was CEO of Pearson plc from 1997 to 2013, increasingly focused the conglomerate on education and on making education acquisitions.
-In 1998, Pearson plc purchased the education division of Simon & Schuster, which included Prentice Hall, Allyn & Bacon, and parts of Macmillan Inc. including the Macmillan name.
+Marjorie Scardino, chief executive of Pearson from 1997 to 2013 and the first woman to lead a FTSE 100 company, increasingly focused the conglomerate on education and education-related acquisitions.
+In 1998 Pearson purchased the education division of Simon & Schuster, which included Prentice Hall, Allyn & Bacon, and parts of Macmillan Inc. including the Macmillan name.
 Later in 1998 it merged Simon & Schuster's educational business with Addison Wesley Longman to form Pearson Education.

-Pearson sold and divested most of its Simon & Schuster divisions in 1999.
+Pearson sold or divested most of the non-education Simon & Schuster divisions in 1999.

-In March 2000 Pearson acquired the illustrated reference publisher Dorling Kindersley and integrated it within Penguin.
+In March 2000 Pearson acquired illustrated reference publisher Dorling Kindersley and integrated it within Penguin.
 It acquired National Computer Systems (NCS) in September 2000, entering the educational assessment and school management systems market in the United States.

-In 2002, Pearson purchased Rough Guides, the travel publisher, and brought it under Penguin.
+In 2002 Pearson purchased Rough Guides, the travel publisher, and brought it under Penguin.
+In 2003 it acquired Edexcel, a provider of qualifications in the United Kingdom, and in 2004 acquired about an 80% stake in Meximerica Media Inc for the U.S. Hispanic market.

-In 2003 it acquired Edexcel, a provider of qualifications in the UK, and in 2004 acquired about 80% stake in Meximerica Media Inc for the swelling U.S. Hispanic market.
-Pearson purchased a series of other testing and assessment businesses, including Knowledge Technologies in 2004, AGS in 2005, and Promissor in 2006.
-It acquired National Evaluation Systems, a provider of customised state assessments for teacher certification in the US, in 2006 and acquired eCollege, a digital learning technology group, in 2007.
+Pearson purchased a series of testing and assessment businesses, including Knowledge Technologies in 2004, AGS in 2005, Promissor in 2006, and National Evaluation Systems, a provider of customised state assessments for teacher certification in the United States, in 2006.
+It acquired eCollege, a digital learning technology group, in 2007.

-It sold Silver Burdett Ginn Religion, a Catholic publishing division it operated under the Scott Foresman imprint, to RCL Benziger in 2007.
-In 2007 Pearson Education sold the Macmillan name to Holtzbrinck Publishing Group, which had purchased Macmillan Publishing Ltd. in the late 1990s.
+In 2007 Pearson Education sold the Macmillan name to Holtzbrinck Publishing Group.
 In 2008 Pearson acquired Harcourt Assessment and Harcourt Education International from Reed Elsevier and merged them into Pearson Assessment & Information.

-In February 2008, Pearson announced the sale of its Pearson Data Management Division (formerly the scanner manufacturing and servicing division of NCS Inc.) to Scantron Corporation (part of M&F Worldwide) which had been its main competitor.
+In February 2008 Pearson announced the sale of its Pearson Data Management Division, formerly the scanner manufacturing and servicing division of NCS Inc., to Scantron Corporation.

-In 2010, Pearson acquired the adult English training service Wall Street Institute and the school learning systems division of Sistema Educacional Brasileiro (SEB).
+In 2010 Pearson acquired the adult English training service Wall Street Institute and the school learning systems division of Sistema Educacional Brasileiro.
 Also in 2010, the company sold its 61% stake in Interactive Data to investment funds managed by Silver Lake Partners and Warburg Pincus.